faheel/BigInt/README.md

 * #### Random
   * #### `big_random`
-    Get a random `BigInt`, that either has a random number of digits (up to 1000), or a specific number of digits.
+    Get a random positive `BigInt`, that either has a random number of digits (up to 1000), or a specific number of digits.

     ```c++
-    // get a random BigInt that has a random number of digits (up to 1000):
+    // get a random postive BigInt that has a random number of digits (up to 1000):
     big1 = big_random();

-    // get a random BigInt that has 12345 digits:
+    // get a random positive BigInt that has 12345 digits:
     big1 = big_random(12345);
     ```